Although not considered one of the top six data center markets in the United States, the Philadelphia, PA, colocation scene is quite crowded.

 But at the end of the day, is growing the paid time off utilization rate really going to improve the bottom line?

 While you could make the argument that recharging your batteries improves company culture and drives greater sales productivity, it’s hard to envision the percentage of vacation time utilized really slotting into a diagram of your sales funnel.

 After all, like my dad always said, a stopped clock is right twice a day.

-Going back to our original example, perhaps the SMART goal is to grow the Philadelphia colocation revenue by $300,000 to $1,600,000 by December 31st of the next calendar year.
+Returning to our original example, perhaps the SMART goal is to grow the Philadelphia colocation revenue from $300,000 to $1,600,000 by December 31st of the next calendar year.